OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-06.md

 ## Matthew 6:10

-> Your kingdom come,
+> Let Your kingdom come,
-> Let Your will be done,
+> Your will be done,
 > on earth as it is in heaven.

 ## Matthew 6:11

-> Grant us this day our daily bread.
+> Give us this day our daily bread.

 ## Matthew 6:12